 As Halloween approaches, door bells will ring and the sounds of small fists thumping on front doors will be rife in cities, town and villages throughout the land.
 Taking a lead from our American friends across the pond, Halloween has become increasingly popular in the UK and these days the chances of a myriad of little beasts at your door is relatively high.
 For many families, the traditional ‘Trick or Treat’ ramble through the neighbourhood provides opportunity for families to spend ‘quality’ time together and have some fun; for others, though, particularly the vulnerable the evening and those surrounding it can cause anxiety, panic and considerable distress.

-For those caring for a vulnerable person there are things you can do to help minimise their discomfort.
+For those providing live in elderly care there are things you can do to help minimise discomfort.

 Here’s a few ideas that may help: